-• You can create system areas and multiple file systems on the disk.
-This is typically what you do with normal hard disks and magneto-optical disks.

-System areas not only contain data necessary to manage multiple file systems on the disk, but they also provide bad block remapping capabilities.
+- You can create system areas and multiple file systems on the disk.
+This is typically what you do with normal hard disks and magneto-optical disks. - System areas not only contain data necessary to manage multiple file systems on the disk, but they also provide bad block remapping capabilities.
 Bad block remapping is the system's automatic way of tracking and avoiding bad blocks on the disk medium.
-Even if you intend to create only one file system on a disk, this alternative is preferable because of the bad block remapping capability.

-• You can create one file system over the entire physical disk without creating system areas.
+Even if you intend to create only one file system on a disk, this alternative is preferable because of the bad block remapping capability. - You can create one file system over the entire physical disk without creating system areas or logical disks.
 This is typically what you do with diskettes and other small media.
 You trade the benefits of multiple file system and bad block remapping capabilities for the disk space saved by not creating system areas.

-To create system areas on a disk, see diskman's Physical Disk Management Menu.
-You then use diskman to allocate the disk space in the form of logical disks.
-See Chapter 7 for more information on diskman.
+To create system areas on a disk, see diskman's Physical Disk Management Menu or sysadm's Device -> Disk -> Physical -> Soft Format -> Create System Areas operation.
+You then use diskman or sysadm to allocate the disk space in the form of logical disks.
+See Chapter 7 for more information on managign disks.